vrtmrz/obsidian-livesync/docs/quick_setup.md

 ![](../images/quick_setup_4.png)

-If End to End encryption is enabled, the possibility of a third party who does not know the Passphrase being able to read the contents of the Remote database in the event that they are leaked is reduced.
-So we strongly recommend to enable it.
+If End to End encryption is enabled, the possibility of a third party who does not know the Passphrase being able to read the contents of the Remote database if they are leaked is reduced.
+So we strongly recommend enabling it.
 Encryption is based on 256-bit AES-GCM.
 This setting can be disabled if you are inside a closed network and it is clear that you will not be accessed by third parties.

-### Test database connectionとCheck database configuraion
+### Test database connection and Check database configuration

 Here we can check the status of the connection to the database and the database settings.

 ![](../images/quick_setup_5.png)

 #### Test Database Connection
 Check whether we can connect to the database.
-If it fails, there are a number of reasons, but once you have done the `Check database configuration`, check if it fails there too.
+If it fails, there are several reasons, but once you have done the `Check database configuration`, check if it fails there too.

 #### Check database configuration